sql-formatter-org/sql-formatter/README.md

 **SQL Formatter** is a JavaScript library for pretty-printing SQL queries.

-**Note.** The docs here are for the latest dev version.
-For the latest release, see [v4.0.2](https://github.com/zeroturnaround/sql-formatter/tree/v4.0.2).

 It started as a port of a [PHP Library][], but has since considerably diverged.

 It supports various SQL dialects: